 Pursuant to the terms of the Morag Agreement, Dr. Morag received a base salary in 2022 of NIS64,000 per month plus Global Overtime (as defined in the Morag Agreement) of NIS16,000 per month.
 For 2023, his annual base salary increased to NIS82,408 per month; however, as a result of the Company's May 2023 cost reduction plan and the Morag Addendum, Dr. Morag's gross monthly salary was decreased to a gross amount of NIS49,440 and social and fringe benefits due to Dr. Morag are calculated based upon the updated salary, excluding sick days and vacation days which will continue to be accumulated per her existing Agreement.
-Notwithstanding the foregoing, upon termination of Dr. Morag's employment, either by the Company or by Dr. Morag, the redemption of accrued vacation days and the payment of prior notice period shall be calculated based on Dr. Morag's salary prior to May 15, 2023.
+Notwithstanding the foregoing, upon termination of Dr. Morag's employment, the redemption of accrued vacation days and the payment of prior notice period were calculated based on Dr. Morag's salary prior to May 15, 2023.